As you are preparing a content plan for your blog, or just doing some research for a post?

 All the keyword ideas will then be able to turn into standalone posts.

 To put it in another way – you should by all means expand your content pool with more relevant blog posts, no matter if the keywords are 0 or not.
-After all, “SEO content” is not something good.
+After all, “SEO content” is not something that should define your blogging strategy.

 5) All search phrases are gateways to content ideas.